 (Disclosure: Some of the links below may be affiliate links)

-Update: Freya will be discontinued at the end of 2021!
+Update: Freya is discontinued as of the end of 2021!

 Freya 3a is a new third pillar available in Switzerland.
-They aim to provide sustainable investments for the third pillar, and they claim that they are doing differently than the existing third pillars and at a reasonable price.
+They aim to provide sustainable investments for the third pillar, claiming they are doing differently than the existing third pillars and at a reasonable price.

 This Freya 3a Review will show what Freya 3a is, its fees and strategies, and how it compares with other third pillars.
 At the end of the article, you will know whether you should use Freya 3a for your retirement money.

 It is important to note that Freya 3a is only available in German.
 The app is also available in French, but the website is not yet translated into French.